nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 ## Description

 The tool is supposed to be used with Markdown converters like [Pandoc].
-Compose manuals in Markdown, convert to HTML by a converter and then convert to HLF by HtmlToFarHelp.
+Compose in Markdown, convert it to HTML and then convert HTML to HLF by HtmlToFarHelp.

 It is fine to compose in HTML and convert to HLF.
-But this is not recommended due to the limited subset of supported HTML and not documented or stable rules.
+But this is not recommended due to some HTML elements not supported and not documented or stable rules.

 ### Conversion options

 Conversion options are specified as HTML comments in the source Markdown or HTML.
-Here is the example with all available keys and default values:
+The example with all available keys and default values:

     <!--HLF:
         Language = English,English;